PRICE – SAFARI MINI VAN:

 The standard day includes about 6-8 hours of trekking, up the Barranco Wall, then across scree and ridges to the Karanga Valley (4100m) for lunch, before continuing up to Barafu Camp at 4600m.

 You will rise around 2330hrs and after some tea and biscuits you will shuffle off into the night.
 You will head in a northwesterly direction and ascend through heavy scree towards Stella Point on the crater rim.
 This 8-hour walk to Stella point is for many climbers, mentally and physically, the most challenging on the route.
 At Stella point (5685m) you will stop for a short rest and will be rewarded with the most magnificent sunrise you are ever likely to see (weather permitting).
 From Stella Point you will normally encounter snow all the way on your 2-hour ascent to Uhuru Peak (5896m).
 Despite the actual distance of the trek not being too far the progress is slow – there is less than half the oxygen than at sea level!
 Uhuru Peak provides a unique reward and usually a plethora of emotions.
 If your progress has been good you can watch the sunrise from the rooftop of Africa!
 Most people then start returning quite soon after sunrise as the return journey today is quite long.
 Take a brief respite at Barafu Camp before descending all the way down to Mweka Camp at 3100m.

 Day 7: Day 7

-After breakfast descends through the lower heath section that quickly turns into the rainforest.
+After breakfast descend through the lower heath section that quickly turns into rainforest.
 Your time on Kilimanjaro ends at Kibololoni Gate where you will be met and transferred back to a Base Hotel in Moshi for dinner and overnight.